unl-pal/typechange-bot/survey/templates/prompt-template.md

 {{ RESPONSE }}
 ```

-The coding scheme is:
+The code names and descriptions are:

 {% for code in codes %} - **{{ code.name }}**: {{ code.description }}
 {% endfor %}
-Please show which codes best capture the reasons for {{ TYPEING }}  a type annotation in a particular spot.
+Please show which code  names best capture the reasons for {{ TYPEING }}  a type annotation in a particular spot.
 Do not include any commentary.
-Show only your selected codes, separated with commas.